 He’s an actor best known for his ability to embody virtually any role, be it the cunning emperor Commodus in Gladiator, Johnny Cash in Walk the Line, the lonely introvert Theodore Twombley in Her, or the title character in Joker.
 No role seems impossible for him, and he is widely regarded as one of the greatest actors of his generation.
 But is Joaquin Phoenix vegan?

-Yes, Joaquin Phoenix is vegan.
-He has been living as a vegan since the age of three, apart from a few mistakes, like riding horses for movie roles, which he has expressed regret about.
-He is also a dedicated activist who has narrated the iconic animal rights documentary Earthlings and parts of Dominion.
+Joaquin Phoenix identifies as vegan.
+He has been living as a vegan since the age of three, apart from a few mistakes and, unfortunately, a habit of riding horses for movie roles.
+Other than that, he is a dedicated activist who has narrated the iconic animal rights documentary Earthlings and parts of Dominion.

 Why Joaquin went vegan as a 3-year-old